adeloucas/GSoC-Akkadian/README.md

 # GSoC-Akkadian

-This project is being made for Google's 2018 Summer of Code on behalf of CLTK.
+This project was made for Google's 2018 Summer of Code on behalf of CLTK.

 ## Student and Mentors